ankazhao/python-sparselda/README.md

             the checkpoint directory.
     --compute_loglikelihood_interval=COMPUTE_LOGLIKELIHOOD_INTERVAL
             the interval to compute loglikelihood.

+#### 2.2 Input corpus format
+The corpus for training/estimating the model have the line format as follows:

+    [document1]
+    [document2]
+    ...
+    [documentM]

+in which each line is one document. [documenti] is the ith document of the dataset that consists of a list of Ni words/terms.

+    [documenti] = [wordi1]\t[wordi2]\t...\t[wordiNi]

+in which all [wordij] &lt;i=1...M, j=1...Ni&gt; are text strings and they are separated by the tab character.

+**Note that** the terms document and word here are abstract and should not only be understood as normal text documents.
+This's because LDA can be used to discover the underlying topic structures of any kind of discrete data.
+Therefore, python-sparselda is not limited to text and natural language processing but can also be applied to other kinds of data like images.

+Also, keep in mind that for text/Web data collections, you should first preprocess the data (e.g., word segment, removing stopwords and rare words, stemming, etc.) before estimating with python-sparselda.

+#### 2.3 Input vocabulary format
+The vocabulary for training/estimating the model have the line format as follows:

+    [word1]
+    [word2]
+    ...
+    [wordV]

+in which each line is a unique word.
+Words only appear in vocabulary will be considered for parameter estimation.

+#### 2.4 Outputs
+##### 1) LDA Model
+It includs three files.
+* lda.topic_word_hist: This file contains the word-topic histograms, i.e., N(word|topic).
+* lda.global_topic_hist: This file contains the global topic histogram, i.e., N(topic).
+* lda.hyper_params: This file contails the hyperparams, i.e., alpha and beta.

+##### 2) Checkpoint
+Every `--save_checkpoint_interval` iterations, the lda_trainer will dump current checkpoint for fault tolerance.
+The checkpoint mainly includes two types files.
+* LDA Model: See above.
+* Corpus: This directory contains serialized documents.

+##### 3) Topic words
+* lda.topic_words: This file contains most likely words of each topic.
+The number of topic top words is depend on `--topic_word_accumulated_prob_threshold`.

 ### 3. Inference
 Please refer the example: lda_inferencer.py.
 Note that we strongly recommend you to use MultiChainGibbsSampler class.